ChouTed/CF5Back/README.md

 # Backend
 ## Overview

-This project is a backend API for managing orders and user authentication for a restaurant system.
+This repository containts the backend API for a restaurant management system.
 It uses Node.js with Express, MySQL for the database, and Swagger for API documentation.
+The system allows users to manage table orders, track customer numbers at each table, and place, edit or delete orders.

 ## Features